Shop now & save up to 80% on medication

 The first line treatment for open-angle glaucoma is often an eye drop selected to lower intraocular pressure, though individual plans vary.
 Product pages help you compare open-angle glaucoma treatment drugs by ingredient, form, and practical handling details.
 They do not determine which option is safest or most effective for a specific person.

-• Confirm the exact medication name before comparing alternatives.
+• Confirm the exact medication name before comparing similar listings.

-• Check whether the product is a single agent or a combination.
+• Check whether the product is a single agent or a fixed-dose combination.

-• Review storage and discard instructions on the product page and label.
+• Review storage, handling, and discard instructions on the product page and label.

 • Ask your clinician how to space multiple eye drops if more than one is prescribed.